asyncapi/community/docs/how-to-create-new-repository.md

 The AsyncAPI Initiative grants admin roles to project maintainers.

 <Remember>
-Don't forget to add the `AsyncAPI bot` as a maintainer to each project.
+Don't forget to add the `[bots](https://github.com/orgs/asyncapi/teams/bots)` team as a maintainer to each project.
 </Remember>

 ## Codeowners file